Effective Date: January 9, 2023 (Summary of updates)

 All students who use the Program will be enrolled in a Partner School that has signed a Program Agreement to participate in the Program, including the Learning Services.
 Pursuant to each Program Agreement (including the Data Privacy Addendum), each Partner School has consented to our practices regarding the collection, use, and disclosure of personal information from Student Users as permitted by law.

-COPPA governs the collection of certain information from children under the age of 13 ("child" or "children"); for more information about COPPA and generally protecting children's online privacy, please visit the Federal Trade Commission COPPA FAQs and OnGuard Online.
-While COPPA does not directly apply to non-profit organizations such as Summit Learning, we voluntarily comply with COPPA's guidelines regarding students under the age of 13 as part of our commitment to transparency with parents regarding the collection and use of their child's data.
+COPPA governs the collection of certain information from children under the age of 13 (“child” or “children”); for more information about COPPA and generally protecting children’s online privacy, please visit the Federal Trade Commission COPPA FAQs and OnGuard Online.
+While COPPA does not directly apply to non-profit organizations such as Gradient Learning, we voluntarily comply with COPPA’s guidelines regarding students under the age of 13 as part of our commitment to transparency with Caregivers regarding the collection and use of their child’s data.

 6. Security and Accuracy of Personal Information

 The security of personal information from our Users is important to us, and we work hard to protect it from unauthorized access and use.
 In an effort to prevent unauthorized access, disclosure, or improper use of User information, and to maintain data accuracy, we have established physical, technical, and administrative safeguards designed to protect the personal information we collect.
-For additional technical details regarding Summit Learning's security programs and measures, please see our Security Whitepaper.
+For additional technical details regarding Gradient Learning’s security programs and measures, please see our Security Whitepaper.